Ozyorsk, Kaliningrad Oblast: History

-From 1871 to 1945 the town was part of Germany, within which it was administratively located in the province of East Prussia.
+In 1938, the Nazi government renamed the town to Angerapp to erase traces of Lithuanian origin.
 Two labour camps of the Reich Labour Service were operated in the town under Nazi Germany.
 It was captured by the 3rd Belorussian Front of the Red Army on 23 January 1945 in the course of the East Prussian offensive.
-After Germany's defeat in World War II, the town initially passed to Poland under its historic Polish name Darkiejmy, however, it was soon annexed by the Soviet Union.
+After Germany's defeat in World War II, the town initially passed to Poland under its historic Polish name Darkiejmy, however, it was soon unilaterally annexed by the Soviet Union in violation of the Polish-Soviet border agreement.
 Its German populace was expelled in accordance to the Potsdam Agreement.
 It was renamed as Ozyorsk on 7 September 1946.

 In 1970, the Department of Printed Circuits was established as a branch of the Radiotechnical Measuring Instruments Factory in Vilnius.

 Administrative and municipal status

 Within the framework of administrative divisions, Ozyorsk serves as the administrative center of Ozyorsky District.
 As an administrative division, it is incorporated (together with the rural locality Ushakovo) within Ozyorsky District as the town of district significance of Ozyorsk.

 Within the framework of municipal divisions, since June 11, 2014, the territories of the town of district significance of Ozyorsk and of three rural okrugs of Ozyorsky District are incorporated as Ozyorsky Urban Okrug.
 Before that, the town of district significance was incorporated within Ozyorsky Municipal District as Ozyorskoye Urban Settlement.